radius-project/docs/docs/content/getting-started/supported-languages/bicep-language/_index.md

 ## Radius resources

-Project Radius resource types are available in Bicep, allowing you to model and connect Radius resources to Azure and Kubernetes resources.
+Radius resource types are available in Bicep, allowing you to model and connect Radius resources to Azure and Kubernetes resources.

 In the below example, a Radius resource of type `Applications.Core/applications` is defined:"